hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 sed '1~3 c header' ecosystems.txt
 ```

-Lastly, you can also replace lines match a pattern:
+Lastly, you can also replace lines matching a pattern:

 ```
 # Won't work on Macs using BSD sed